 While many savvy small and medium businesses understand the importance of having an online presence, and have a website to attract and engage customers online, many can struggle with the next step – expanding their online audience and converting customer interest into sales.

 To help, we’ve put together our top tips for widening your customer net,

 Unlock the value of multiple domain names

-A small business that has created a place on the web to call home and registered its domain name may consider their job done in terms of establishing an online presence.
-Yet, a lot of value – and clicks – can be unearthed in registering multiple domain names, especially by registering domains names with similar spellings of a company name.
-For example, if an SMB operates under the domain BritishPetToys.com, it could also register BritishPetToy.com, or BritishPetToys.net, and direct traffic from those site to its main URL.
+A small business that has created a place on the web to call home and registered its domain name may consider its job done in terms of establishing an online presence.
+Yet, a lot of value – and clicks – can be unearthed in registering multiple domain names, especially by registering domain names with similar spellings to a company name.
+For example, if an SMB operates under the domain BritishPetToys.com, it could also register BritishPetToy.com, or BritishPetToys.net, and direct traffic from those sites to its main URL.
 This helps to capture and direct traffic from the misspelled websites to the intended site.

 Be savvy about social media